-The first set of Principles & Criteria, Indicators and Guidance (RSPOP&C 2007) have been applied since November 2007.
+The first set of Principles and Criteria, Indicators and Guidance (RSPO P&C 2007) has been applied since November 2007.
 These had been subject to trial implementation from November 2005 to November 2007 and, in a number of countries, to a subsequent process of National Interpretation (NI).
-After five years of application by RSPO members, RSPO P&C 2007 were reviewed in 2012-2013, leading to the RSPO P&C 2013.
+After five years of application by RSPO members, the RSPO P&C 2007 were reviewed in 2012-2013, leading to the RSPO P&C 2013.
 After a further five years of application, these were reviewed and revised in 2017-2018 by the RSPO Principles and Criteria Review Task Force.
+Thus, giving rise to the present P&C, Indicators and Guidance document for which a National Interpretation is conducted.

-The objective of each review and revision is to improve the relevance and effectiveness of the P&C for RSPO members and in achieving the shared vision and mission of making sustainable palm oil the norm.
+The objective of each review and revision is to improve the relevance and effectiveness of the P&C for RSPO members, and to achieve the shared vision and mission of making sustainable palm oil the norm.
 More specifically, the most recent revision sought to align the P&C with the RSPO Theory of Change (ToC) and to increase accessibility by making them more relevant and practical.

-The review process went beyond ISEAL best practices, including two public consultation periods of 60 days each and 17 physical consultation workshops in 10 countries around the world, as well as 6 physical Task Force meetings.
+The review process went beyond ISEAL best practices, including two public consultation periods of 60 days each and 17 physical consultation workshops in 10 countries around the world, as well as 6 in person Task Force meetings.
 This process resulted in the production of the revised and restructured RSPO Principles and Criteria for Sustainable Palm Oil Production (RSPO P&C 2018).

-In line with ISEAL best practices, this document (RSPO P&C 2018) will be completely reviewed again after five years, following adoption by the General Assembly (GA) of the RSPO.
+The Principles and Criteria for the Production of Sustainable Palm Oil in line with ISEAL best practices, this document (RSPO P&C 2018) will be completely reviewed again after five years, following adoption by the General Assembly (GA) of the RSPO.